 When your tasks can be automated, you could move on to improve experiences instead.
 With the growth of AI or even basic scripting of payrolls, you’ll be able to focus on your products.
 The focus can be on company strategy, rather than spending too much time on operations.
 When all interactions and company information is online, working becomes more flexible.
 This means being more accommodating to the specific needs of workers.
 Greater accommodation leads to happier workers, greater retention rates, and greater access to talent.

 The Malaysian government sees the potential of digital transformation and according to the Malaysian Budget 2019; they’re willing to spend money on it.
 RM3 billion has been set aside for the Industry Digitalization Transformation Fund and RM210 million has been set for the Readiness Assessment Programme.
 They know that when other countries go digital, automate tasks, and expand their online presence, we as a nation will be at a disadvantage.
-The government wants us to be the disrupter, rather than the disrupted.

 Interested to be part of the digital revolution?
 Visit our calendar for our upcoming courses or tell us what your organization needs and we’ll customize the necessary training.
 Contact our iTrain course consultants at +603-2733 0337 or email email@example.com.